-These little pies are such a delicious treat, perfect in the afternoon with a cup of tea or coffee or maybe even a hot chocolate.
+These little pies are such a tasty treat, perfect in the afternoon with a cup of tea or coffee or maybe even a hot chocolate.
 They’re also packed with wholesome ingredients that make them a nourishing indulgence and a steady source of energy.

 Pumpkin Pies with Cacao Pecan Crust